 SAPinsider surveyed SAP customers on integrating SAP systems and information technology (IT) with operational technology (OT) on the factory and our research and conversations with leaders revealed many lessons when it comes to preparing for an integration project.
 Here, I share some of the key insights we learned through our research to help you prepare for IT/OT integration in your own organization.

 Why IT/OT Integration?

-This past week, while speaking with an SAP partner about another subject, the conversation turned when we started talking about the biggest obstacles to technology adoption.
+While speaking with an SAP partner about another subject, the conversation turned when we started talking about the biggest obstacles to technology adoption.
 The gist of the conversation was that, essentially, IT professionals do not collaborate enough with people in operations.
 The operations teams have rich data but fail to maximize its value because they do not have the right IT tools.
 IT folks want to deploy the newest and best technology, but proofs of concept often fail to scale because IT turns it into a science project without the correct operational key performance indicators (KPIs) in place, which causes operations to shrug.

 The missed opportunities caused by this lack of collaboration make a strong case for integrating IT and OT.
 While the OT professionals often don’t see the benefit to them and their job, leveraging OT data on a factory floor in SAP or other IT systems can empower them to implement applications such as productivity control, predictive maintenance, and quality-as-built control.
 Even with only these basic applications, manufacturers can significantly improve uptime and productivity and cut down on quality issues.

 Of course, it’s not as simple as just deciding to integrate IT and OT.
 There are challenges — and solutions.